Copywriting · 8 min read

 • "Quick question for you, {{first_name}}"

 Time pressure works when it's real.
-If you manufacture fake deadlines consistently, your list stops believing you.
+Manufactured deadlines train your list to ignore all future urgency.

 • "Rate increase in 48 hours"